 8. Can I have my animals DNA Parent Verified and tested for genetic recessive conditions through the Australian Wagyu Association?

 Answer: Yes.
 Our preferred DNA lab in Australia is the University of Queensland Animal Genetics Laboratory (UQAGL).
 Hair samples for DNA Parent Verification may be sent to the lab and they will conduct the testing, return the results to you and invoice the Australian Wagyu Association, which will then invoice you.
 Genetic Conditions are tested by UQAGL extract the DNA and sending it on to the Elizabeth MacArthur Animal Institute which conducts the recessive genetic testing and returns the results to you, copy to the Association which then invoices you.
 UQAGL is also developing SNP based genetic condition tests which will be available next year.
 We will need to advise you on the specific process for sending DNA samples to UQAGL from overseas.

 9. I export embryos, can you assist us with the paper work need to get them exported out of my country?

-Answer: If the animals are registered with The Australian Wagyu Association we can assist with embryo documentation such as the 5 generation pedigree often required by other countries.
+Answer: If the animals are registered with the Australian Wagyu Association we can assist with embryo documentation such as the five generation pedigree often required by other countries.